 Many keepers of aquatic pets consider algae a nuisance.
 Left unchecked, algae can grow and multiply to unmanageable levels, which gives an aquarium a murky, unclean appearance.

-Hermit crabs should be encouraged to eat algae as it keeps an aquarium clean.
+Hermit crabs should be encouraged to eat algae, which keeps an aquarium clean.
 Marine hermit crabs are nature’s janitors, so understand the different types of algae that hermit crabs like to devour.

 What Are Algae?

-Algae are confused with plants, which is an easy mistake to make, especially aesthetically.
-Algae are not plants or fungi.
+Algae are confused with plants, which is an easy mistake, especially aesthetically.
+Algae aren’t plants or fungi.
 Instead, as explained by Biosystems, algae belong to a group of organisms called protists.

 In some cases, you’ll need a microscope to detect algae.
-Left unchecked, though, algae can reach lengths of 200 feet or more.
-This is impossible in a home aquarium, but algae levels must be closely monitored.
+Left unchecked, algae can reach 200 feet or more.
+This is impossible in a home aquarium, but algae levels must be monitored.

 Appropriate levels of algae in an aquarium are a positive thing.
-Algae will organically filter water, as well as provide food and oxygen.
-Algae also replicate a marine animal’s natural habitat.
+Algae organically filter water, provide food and oxygen, and replicate a marine animal’s natural habitat.

 Think of algae as weeds on a lawn.
-They start small but can drastically expand, so keeping on top of growth keeps an aquarium clean and aesthetically pleasing.
+They start small but can quickly grow, so keeping up with growth keeps an aquarium clean and aesthetically pleasing.

 Hermit Crabs for Algae Control

-Another reason that hermit crabs enjoy algae is it doesn’t spoil.
-Hermit crabs like to eat little and often, as their small bodies can’t cope with gorging on a large meal.
+Another reason hermit crabs enjoy algae is it doesn’t spoil.
+Hermit crabs like to eat little and often, as they can’t cope with gorging on a large meal.
 Algae provide a constant, reliable food source.

 Will Hermit Crabs Eat Algae Wafers?

-If your aquarium is short of algae, consider adding algae wafers.
+If an aquarium lacks algae, consider adding algae wafers.
 These are most commonly offered to fish, so you’ll find them in exotic pet food stores.

-Remember, hermit crabs don’t eat much.
-Left too long, the wafer will start to cloud the water in an aquarium.
+Remember, hermit crabs don’t eat much, and if Left too long, the wafer will cloud the water in an aquarium.
 If you offer these wafers to land hermit crabs, remove anything uneaten after 24 hours.

 Types of Algae for Hermit Crabs